 What does the Bruce Lee Foundation do?

+The Bruce Lee Foundation is a non-profit public charity.
 We have a college scholarship program; we do talks at schools and organizations; we do seminars and events and are working to build the first official Bruce Lee museum as well.

 Will you be producing any new film projects?

+We are working on several new projects for film and tv.
+We are working on some biographical based projects as well as projects based on my father’s own writings and ideas.
 He was a prolific writer and I am grateful to be able to try to bring you his ideas and get them out into the world.

 What were the motives for the Foundation?